psFried/roperator/README.md

 Some of the things that will definitely need addressed prior to the 1.0 release are:

 - Build out a much more complete test suite
+- Polish up the API for accessing child resources from a `SyncRequest`
 - Settle on a more consistent and simple API for the `TestKit`
 - Settle on a simpler API for running multiple operators in the same process